Spanish ship San Ildefonso

 San Ildefonso was a ship of the Spanish Navy, built at Cartagena, Spain to a design by José Romero Fernández de Landa and launched in 1785.
 She was designed to be lighter than traditional Spanish vessels which had had difficulty matching the speed of ships of the Royal Navy.
 Though completed as a 74-gun ship, and always rated as such, San Ildefonso actually carried 80 cannons and obuses (howitzers) by the time of Trafalgar.
-She saw service against French and British vessels in the late 18th century, sailed twice to the Americas and was trapped in Cadiz by the British blockade.
+She saw service against French and British vessels in the late 18th century, sailed twice to the Americas and was trapped in Cádiz by the British blockade.
 San Ildefonso was captured by the British third-rate at the Battle of Trafalgar and successfully weathered the storm afterwards to be taken into Royal Navy service as HMS Ildefonso.

 Design

 San Ildefonso has been described as a technical milestone in 18th-century Spanish shipbuilding.
 Having fought the Royal Navy in various wars the Spanish admirals were concerned that their ships could not match equivalent British vessels for speed.
 San Ildefonso incorporated many amendments from traditional Spanish designs in order to improve her speed.
 Instead of traditional iron bolts holding the hull together the vessel utilised much lighter wooden treenails, the upper parts of the ship were made from pine and cedar instead of oak to reduce weight and lower the centre of gravity and the vessel was constructed shorter in length than a traditional Spanish seventy-four would be.